The Family Gjon Marku

 The Bloc of the 5 Flags and Districts make up the Mirdita Federation, which historically is neither the oldest nor the most noble among the Tributaries of Upper Albania but due to the fact of the special figure of the Kapidan enjoys precedence over all the other Tribes in peace and war; including those of Matia and Kruja, which had the Begs4 who were recognized by the Turkish Authority as superior to the figures of the traditional Chiefs of the Albanian Tribes.

 All degrees of pre-eminence in the Tribe are hereditary, but not above and beyond that of the physical person of the Kapidan (the other members of the same family do not enjoy any prerogative practice); instead all the members of the Gjon Markaj Family, in addition to enjoying the title of Kapidan, can be sent by the Head of the Family to the office of judges with the right to represent himself at his own trial.

 All this would conclude that in this Family not only the representative of the community is recognized, but also that of superior imperial authority having jus gladii5 and this would lead to a new confirmation of the theory of the derivation of this special authority from the descent of the ancient Princely Family of Dukagini.

-Currently Prince Gjon Marka Gjoni finds himself a refugee in Rome together with his second son Ndue, while the eldest son Mark and the third son Llesh keep alive the resistance of the Tribes of Malsia and Vogel, Puka, Mirdita and Matia against the Government of Tirana.
+Prince Gjon Marka Gjoni found himself a refugee in Rome together with his second son Ndue, while the eldest son Mark and the third son Llesh keep alive the resistance of the Tribes of Malsia and Vogel, Puka, Mirdita and Matia against the communist forces of Tirana.